 Curriculum Development.
 The Curriculum Committee is a Faculty Association committee comprised of faculty (who vote) and several administrators who serve in an advisory capacity.
 Any changes to the published catalog of courses and programs must be presented to this committee for review and approval.
 This includes program and course changes, including graduate school revisions, changes in the General Education program, and policies governing academic processes, graduation requirements, and degree requirements.
 Items approved by this Committee are forwarded to the Faculty Senate for review and approval, at which point they are implemented.
 New programs, which must be approved at the state level (by the SBHE), begin with this campus review and approval process before they are submitted to the Board office for review and approval.
 Because administrators serve only in advisory capacity, there is a very real sense that the faculty "own" the curriculum and maintain the academic structure at VCSU.

 This committee was established in 2008 to assist the President in systematic review of policy and to review policy requests and revisions from campus constituents, thus assuring better communication of policy across campus.
-Described in VCSU Policy 100.1
+Described in VCSU Policy 100.1, its charge is

 Since this committee began its work in 2008, a number of policies from the 1990s have been reviewed and updated; in addition, the process for policy development has become more transparent and inclusive for all groups across campus.
 The efforts of this committee to engage all constituents in discussion of policy has increased both communication and a sense of responsibility for process and policy across campus.

 VCSU's governance and administrative structures are designed to promote shared governance and responsibility across campus for the work of the institution.
 The state system as a whole, and VCSU's policy and organization in particular, provide a structure that encourages a sense of collaboration among all parties.